Hackweek-ITCOocean/2023-Hackbook/setup.md

 1. **Earthdata Login account**
     - Create an Earthdata Login account (if you don't already have one) at <https://urs.earthdata.nasa.gov>
     - Remember your username and password; you will need to be logged in during the course!
+1. **Slack account**
+    - We will use Slack as our messaging platform during the course.
+Feel free to use to communicate and coordinate with the fellow course participants.
+    - The link to join our Slack workspace was sent on Sept 4th in the course info email.
+    - Reach out to the organizers if you can't find the email.

 ## Install R and RStudio Desktop